 Greek Almond Crescents are sweet little crescent shaped biscuits infused with orange zest and cinnamon that make a delightful tea time indulgence.

 Preparation Time – 20 minutes

 375g (2 1/2 cups) plain flour

 155g (1 cup) toasted alomonds, finely chopped (I used coarse almond meal)

 Preheat oven to 160C (315F).
 Line 2 large baking trays with non-stick baking paper.

 Use an electric mixer to beat the butter, sugar and orange zest in a large bowl until pale and creamy.
 Add egg, egg yolk, brandy and cinnamon.
 Beat until well combined.

-Add sifted flour and baking powder.
+Add sifted flour, almond meal and baking powder.
 Using a wooden spoon, mix well.
 Shape tablespoons of mixture into crescents and place on trays leaving 5cm gaps between them to allow for spreading.